-Low back pain is popping up in the news everywhere lately—and it’s no wonder!
-It is only second to the common cold for being the reason employees miss work.
-If you are among the many people suffering from low back pain, you may wonder if the latest health information available online is legitimate or bogus.
-How do you know what is real and can help you feel your best without wasting your time or energy on an old wife’s tales or outdated information?
+Low back pain is only second to the common cold for being the reason employees miss work.
+If you are among the many people suffering from low back pain, you may be looking for an answer to which facts are real and what is false.

-Fact: Not only is bedrest no longer recommended, it has been found to slow down recovery time, especially bed rest for longer than a day.
-Light activity, such as walking will help you heal faster.
+Fact: Not only is bedrest no longer recommended, but it has also been found to slow down recovery time.
+Light activity, such as walking will helps you heal faster.
 So while it’s still important to rest and ice or heat as needed, make sure you don’t lie in bed all day.
 Get up and move around often.

 Guest blog for Telespine by Stephanie Stewart from BackJoy